 We have adapted the way we work, remodelled our spaces and introduced a raft of measures to keep our students and staff safe.
-Our spaces and activities have been risk assessed to make sure they fit with government guidance and Universities UK principles.
+Our spaces and activities are being continually risk assessed to make sure they fit with Government guidance and Universities UK principles.

 The big changes include:

 - Measures to support social distancing, including staggering timetabling, directional signage, maximum room occupancies, and the removal of surplus furniture